igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 $ echo '[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"' >> .bashrc
 {% endhighlight %}

-What I hate about installing gems, is that `ri` and `rdoc` usually are extremely slow.
-I never use this offline documentation anyway, and it's faily easy to disable the generation of it and speed up your gem installs, just put this in `~/.gemrc`:
+What I hate about installing gems is that it's slow due to `ri` and `rdoc`.
+I never use this local documentation anyway, and it's faily easy to disable the generation of it; speeding up your gem installs a great deal.
+Just put this in your `~/.gemrc`:

 {% highlight ruby %}
 gem: --no-ri --no-rdoc
 {% endhighlight %}

-Verify if the `rvm` command works, and check your system notes:
+Verify whether the `rvm` command works, and use the chance to also check your system notes:

 {% highlight bash %}
 $ rvm notes